 Your car’s AC pressure switch monitors refrigerant pressure inside the air conditioning system and cycles the compressor (the part that “pumps” the refrigerant) off/on to adjust.
 Ultimately, the purpose of an AC pressure switch is to protect the compressor.

-If pressure is too low, the AC compressor may not receive enough oil, and if it’s too high, it may overheat.
+If pressure is too low, the AC compressor may not receive sufficient oil, and if it’s too high, it may overheat.

 There are two halves to an AC system, the low-pressure side and the high—each has its own AC pressure switch.
 A faulty pressure switch may damage the AC compressor and halt the refrigerant flow, causing your AC to stop blowing cold air.

-What are the symptoms of a bad AC pressure switch?
+What are the signs of a faulty AC pressure switch?

 The three most common signs include:

-This guide provides more details on each of these symptoms.
-We’ll also answer some frequently asked questions about AC pressure switches, including:
+This guide gives extra information on all of these symptoms.
+We’ll also address some commonly asked questions about AC pressure switches, including:

-Learn more about how a car’s AC system works in our detailed guide.
+Learn more about how a car’s AC system works in our thorough guide.
 Prefer a visual explanation?
 Check out this video from YouTube’s Ratchets and Wrenches.

 Table of ContentsShow